Skip to main content

 gradient_accumulation_stepsint1The number of gradient accumulation steps.
 Use this number to effectively increase the batch size per device to improve convergence.

-initial_adapter_model_ckpt_pathOptional[str]NoneIf provided, and LoRA is enabled, load the initialization of the adapter weights from this path.
-Curently supports S3.
+initial_adapter_model_ckpt_pathOptional[Union[str, RemoteStoragePath, HFHubPath, LocalPath]]NoneIf provided, and LoRA is enabled, load the initialization of the adapter weights from this path.
+Supports S3 paths, local paths, or Hugging Face model IDs.

-initial_base_model_ckpt_pathOptional[str]NoneIf provided, load the base model weights from this path.
-Curently supports S3.
+initial_base_model_ckpt_pathOptional[Union[str, RemoteStoragePath, HFHubPath, LocalPath]]NoneIf provided, load the base model weights from this path.
+Curently supports S3 and local paths.

 learning_ratefloat5e-06The learning rate to use for training.

-lora_configdictWe support any huggingface compatible LoRA configuraion, such as different ranks, target modules, etc. If not provided, we will do full-parameter finetuning.
+lora_configdictLLMForge supports any Hugging Face compatible LoRA configuration, such as different ranks, target modules, etc. If not provided, defaults to full-parameter fine-tuning.

 lr_scheduler_typestrcosineThe learning rate scheduler type to use for training.
 It can be 'cosine' or 'linear'.